-In time, Peace Now became convinced that the only viable solution to the Israeli Palestinian conflict was the creation of a Palestinian state in the West Bank and Gaza, which were occupied during the 1967 war.
-In order to assure the possibility for two states, Peace Now began its struggle against the settlement enterprise.
+In time, Peace Now became convinced that the only viable solution to the Israeli-Palestinian conflict was the creation of a Palestinian state in the West Bank and Gaza, which were occupied during the 1967 war.
+In order to ensure the possibility for two states, Peace Now began its struggle against the settlement enterprise.

 In 1994, Peace Now and its supporters celebrated another historic breakthrough when Israel and Jordan signed a peace treaty normalizing relations between the two countries.